Order of magnitude: Order-of-magnitude estimate

 An order-of-magnitude estimate of a variable, whose precise value is unknown, is an estimate rounded to the nearest power of ten.
 For example, an order-of-magnitude estimate for a variable between about 3 billion and 30 billion (such as the human population of the Earth) is 10 billion.
 To round a number to its nearest order of magnitude, one rounds its logarithm to the nearest integer.
 Thus 4000000, which has a logarithm (in base 10) of 6.602, has 7 as its nearest order of magnitude, because "nearest" implies rounding rather than truncation.
 For a number written in scientific notation, this logarithmic rounding scale requires rounding up to the next power of ten when the multiplier is greater than the square root of ten (about 3.162).
 For example, the nearest order of magnitude for 1.7×10^8 is 8, whereas the nearest order of magnitude for 3.7×10^8 is 9.
 An order-of-magnitude estimate is sometimes also called a zeroth order approximation.

-Order of magnitude difference

-An order-of-magnitude difference between two values is a factor of 10.
-For example, the mass of the planet Saturn is 95 times that of Earth, so Saturn is two orders of magnitude more massive than Earth.
-Order-of-magnitude differences are called decades when measured on a logarithmic scale.